-State sues Biden Administration over vaccine mandate for federal contractors
+State sues Biden administration over vaccine mandate for federal contractors

-OKLAHOMA CITY — Oklahoma Attorney General John O’Connor on Thursday filed a lawsuit seeking to overturn President Joe Biden’s COVID-19 mandate for federal contractors.
+OKLAHOMA CITY — Oklahoma Attorney General John O’Connor filed a lawsuit Thursday seeking to overturn President Joe Biden’s COVID-19 mandate for federal contractors.

 “Biden’s vaccine mandates are a clear abuse of power,” O’Connor said in a press release.
 “He does not have the authority to make health care decisions for Oklahomans.”

-The office has hired outside attorneys to help with the suit, which was filed in the U.S. District Court for the Western District in Oklahoma City.
+The office has hired outside attorneys to help with the suit, which was filed in U.S. District Court for the Western District of Oklahoma.

 The state, Gov. Kevin Stitt and O’Connor are named as plaintiffs.